 (b) Implied consent to impoundment.
 Any person granted the privilege to operate or register a motor vehicle on a military installation shall be deemed to have given his or her consent for the removal and temporary impoundment of the POV when it is parked illegally, or for unreasonable periods, as determined by the installation commander or applicable authority, interfering with military operations, creating a safety hazard, disabled by accident, left unattended in a restricted or controlled area, or abandoned.
 Such persons further agree to reimburse the United States for the cost of towing and storage should their motor vehicle be removed or impounded.
 Existence of these conditions will be determined by the installation commander or designee.

-(c) Any person who operates, registers, or who is in control of a motor vehicle on a military installation involved in a motor vehicle or criminal infraction shall be informed that notice of the violation of law or regulation will be forwarded to the Department of Motor Vehicles (DMV) of the host state and/or home of record for the individual, and to the National Register, when applicable.
+(c) Any person who operates, registers, or is in control of a motor vehicle on a military installation involved in a motor vehicle or criminal infraction shall be informed that notice of the violation of law or regulation will be forwarded to the Department of Motor Vehicles (DMV) of the host state and/or home of record for the individual, and to the NHTSA's National Driver Register, when applicable.

 The installation commander or designee may for cause, or any lawful reason, administratively suspend or revoke driving privileges on the installation.
 The suspension or revocation of installation driving privileges or POV registrations, for lawful reasons unrelated to traffic violations or safe vehicle operation, is not limited or restricted by this part.

 (a) Suspension.
 (1) Driving privileges are usually suspended when other measures fail to improve a driver's performance.
 Measures should include counseling, remedial driving training, and rehabilitation programs if violator is entitled to the programs.
-Driving privileges may also be suspended for up to 6 months if a driver continually violates installation parking regulations.
+Driving privileges may also be suspended for up to six months if a driver continually violates installation parking regulations.
 The commander will determine standards for suspension based on frequency of parking violations and publish those standards.
 Aboard Navy installations, any vehicle parked in a fire lane will be towed at the owner's expense.
 Any vehicle parked without authorization in an area restricted due to force protection measures may subject the driver to immediate suspension by the installation commanding officer.
-Vehicle will be towed at the owner/operator's expense.
+Vehicle will be towed at the owner's and/or operator's expense.

-(2) The installation commander has discretionary power to withdraw the authorization of active duty military personnel, DOD civilian employees, and nonappropriated funds (NAF) employees, contractors and subcontractors to operate Government vehicles.
+(2) The installation commander has discretionary power to withdraw the authorization of active duty military personnel, DOD civilian employees, and non-appropriated funds (NAF) employees, contractors and subcontractors to operate Government vehicles.

 (3) Immediate suspension of installation or overseas command POV driving privileges pending resolution of an intoxicated driving incident is authorized for active duty military personnel, family members, retired members of the military services, DOD civilian personnel, and others with installation or overseas command driving privileges, regardless of the geographic location of the intoxicated driving incident.
 Suspension is authorized for non-DOD affiliated civilians only with respect to incidents occurring on the installation or in areas subject to military traffic supervision.
 After a review of available information as specified in § 634.11, installation driving privileges will be immediately suspended pending resolution of the intoxicated driving accident in the following circumstances: